 Martina Wilson, Office of Environmental Protection Director 501 Medicine Bear Rd Poplar, MT 59255 martinawilson@fortpecktribes.net ii.
 Any Decision-maker that is required under Part 7.0 of the CGP to prepare a Stormwater Pollution Prevention Plan (SWPPP), must submit an electronic copy of the SWPPP to the Fort Peck Tribes Office of Environmental Protection at least 30 days before construction starts for review and approval.
-Any modifications to the iii.
+Any modifications to the SWPPP should be submitted to the Fort Peck Tribes Office of Environmental Protection.

+iii.
 Any Decision-maker that is required under Part 8.0 of the CGP to submit a weekly, bi-weekly, and/or annual report to EPA, must submit an electronic copy of the annual report to the Fort Peck Tribes Office of Environmental Protection within three business days after submittal to EPA.